incud/pubmonaqa/README.md

 source .monaqa_venv/bin/activate
 ```

-If `pip` is not available inside the environment, install and upgrade it:
+If `pip` is not available in the environment, install and upgrade it:

 ```bash
 python -m ensurepip --upgrade